Weekend Update: Michael Che and Colin Jost

-During a joke swap segment, Che was criticized for making jokes about Beyoncé's lighter complexion and blonde hair, about Scarlett Johansson being a better "Black Widow" than Coretta Scott King, and facetiously comparing Barack Obama to an African dodo.
+During a joke swap segment, Che was criticized for making jokes about Beyoncé's lighter complexion and blonde hair, about Scarlett Johansson (Jost's wife) being a better "Black Widow" than Coretta Scott King, and facetiously comparing Barack Obama to an African dodo.

-In the season 40 finale of Saturday Night Live in May 2015, during the "Weekend Update" segment, Colin Jost delivered a joke with the punchline "jalapeño business", a pun sounding like "all up in your business".
+In the season 40 finale of Saturday Night Live in May 2015, during the Weekend Update segment, Colin Jost delivered a joke with the punchline "jalapeño business", a pun sounding like "all up in your business".
 In a 2024 interview on the Fly on the Wall podcast with Dana Carvey and David Spade, Michael Che recalled his strong disapproval of the joke, even threatening to quit if it aired.
 Despite his objections, Jost performed the joke, which received substantial audience laughter, intensifying Che's frustration.
-Jost admitted he wasn't initially keen on the joke but felt compelled to perform it after seeing Che's upset reaction.
+Jost admitted he was not initially keen on the joke but felt compelled to perform it after seeing Che's upset reaction.
 Despite the incident, Che remained on the show.

-On October 21, 2020, Michael Che discussed the reversal of "don't ask, don't tell" and made a joke calling it "don't ask, don't tuck".
+On October 21, 2020, Che discussed the reversal of "don't ask, don't tell" and made a joke calling it "don't ask, don't tuck".
 The joke was criticized as transphobic.
-Weekend Update had previously come under fire for a 2016 joke about the dating app Tinder adding 37 gender identity options, a feature which Colin Jost jokingly called, "Why Democrats lost the election".
+Weekend Update had previously come under fire for a 2016 joke about the dating app Tinder adding 37 gender identity options, a feature which Jost jokingly called, "Why Democrats lost the election".

 In an interview for CBS News on May 15, 2022, Che said, "I do think that controversy brings people to talking.
 And I think as long as people are talking, it's not all that bad."

-Scarlett Johansson shared her shock over a "vulgar" joke swap between her husband, Colin Jost, and Michael Che during the December 21, 2024 Weekend Update.
-The segment, where they read each other’s unreviewed jokes, left Johansson stunned as she watched live.
+Scarlett Johansson shared her shock over a "vulgar" joke swap between her husband, Jost, and Che during the December 21, 2024 Weekend Update.
+The segment, where they read each other's unreviewed jokes, left Johansson stunned as she watched live.
 She joked that Che might have a vendetta against them, adding, "I honestly feel he's trying to get us permanently removed."
 Despite the explicit humor, she took it in stride and even suggested getting back at Che with a teleprompter swap on Today With Jenna & Friends.
 Johansson later hosted the May 17 broadcast, where she got a chance to get back at Che by coming onto the Update desk during the joke swap and forcing him to give an embarrassing apology.

 During the December 7, 2024, episode of SNL, Jost and Che riffed about the recent assassination of United Healthcare CEO, Brian Thompson.
 Viewer reactions to the politically divisive jokes were mixed, with People magazine describing how some social media users saying "Making light of someone being murdered is in poor taste," saying that NBC "owes the family an apology."

 A segment from the January 25, 2025, episode during Weekend Update depicted Ego Nwodim as a businesswoman concerned about recent actions by President Trump.
 BET reported that many users on social media thought the bit was "offensive" saying that SNL used "Black women as the butt of a joke."